sgunadhya/blog/content/start.rst

-My super title
+New Blog
 ##############

-:date: 2010-10-03 10:20
+:date: 12 October 2014
 :tags: thats, awesome
-:category: yeah
+:category: Python
-:slug: my-super-post
+:slug: new-blog
-:author: Alexis Metaireau
+:author: Sushant Srivastava
 :summary: Short version for index and feeds

+This is my new blog.